VaeiFork/PlayMontagePro/README.md

 ## How to Use
 > [!IMPORTANT]
 > [Read the Wiki to Learn How to use PlayMontagePro](https://github.com/Vaei/PlayMontagePro/wiki/How-to-Use)

+## Credits
+Code was used from [GASShooter](https://github.com/tranek/GASShooter/) for multi-mesh/montage support and events

 ## TODO DOES NOT SUPPORT
 * Ticking anim notify state